ag00dwin/Blob3D_fractsed/README.md

 ## Referencing

-If using this code, please cite: Goodwin A., Tartèse R., Garwood R., and Almeida N. V. (2023) A 3D Petrofabric Examination of Martian Breccia NWA 11220 via X-ray Computed Microtomography: Evidence for an Impact Lithology.
-Journal of Geophysical Research: Planets. *In review.*
+If using this code, please reference: Goodwin, A., Tartèse, R., Garwood, R. J., & Almeida, N. V. (2023).
+A 3D petrofabric examination of Martian breccia NWA 11220 via X-ray computed microtomography: Evidence for an impact lithology.
+Journal of Geophysical Research: Planets, 128, e2023JE007916. [https://doi.org/10.1029/2023JE007916](https://doi.org/10.1029/2023JE007916)

-Doi and further information will be added upon publication

 This code uses the output from free software known as [Blob3D](https://www.ctlab.geo.utexas.edu/software/blob3d/) which should be referenced as: Ketcham, R. A. (2005).
 Computational methods for quantitative analysis of three-dimensional features in geological specimens.
-Geosphere, 1(1), 32–41. https://doi.org/10.1130/GES00001.1
+Geosphere, 1(1), 32–41. [https://doi.org/10.1130/GES00001.1](https://doi.org/10.1130/GES00001.1)

 Blob3D can be downloaded from: [HERE](https://www.ctlab.geo.utexas.edu/software/blob3d/)